fs-19/fs-19/README.md

-Data analytics and BI specialist skilled in Python, SQL, data analytics, data visualization and business intelligence.
-Proficiency and understanding of advanced analytics and machine learning alongside quality assurance, stakeholder management, project management and product management skills across various industries.
+Data Analytics and BI specialist experience in analyzing and interpreting data into business insights and data driven solutions.
+Proficiency and understanding of machine learning techniques, data management and skilled in business intelligence, data visualization alongside quality assurance and stakeholder management across various industries.

-Master of Management Analytics (MMA) from Smith Business School, Queen's University (2022)
+I graduated with Master of Management Analytics (MMA) from Smith Business School, Queen's University (2022)

 <!--